 Recently, the Centers for Medicare and Medicaid Services (CMS) and the Medicare Payment Advisory Commission (MedPAC) have been exploring options to eliminate this differential payment for certain services.
 This brief explains the origins of these differential payments and the debate over approaches that have been proposed for developing so-called site-neutral payments.

-Some states have passed legislation intended to expand access to experimental treatments for patients with serious or life-threatening conditions.
+Some states have passed legislation to expand access to experimental treatments for patients with serious or life-threatening conditions.

 The Affordable Care Act mandates medical product manufacturers to disclose payments or other incentives made to physicians and teaching hospitals.
 Called the Physician Payments Sunshine Act, the database will be publicly searchable.